All Episodes

 Okay, so that's USA Today last night.

-Rams police differ on Ferguson protest apology.
+Now, the AP at about, well, later, same timeframe, a little later, Rams police differ on Ferguson protest apology.

-Uh oh, it looks like USA Today jumped a gun.
+Uh-oh, it looks like USA Today jumped a gun.

-Uh looked like USA may have gotten it wrong.
+Looks like USA may have gotten it wrong.

 A St. Louis Rams official and a county police chief differed late Monday about whether the team had apologized for the actions of five players who raised their hands during pregame introductions to show solidarity with Ferguson protesters.